RMNCLDYO/HTTParser/.github/CONTRIBUTING.md

 2. **Make Your Changes**: Implement your feature or fix.
 3. **Test Your Changes**: Ensure your changes do not break existing functionality.
 4. **Document Your Changes**: Update the README or documentation if necessary.
-5. **Submit a Pull Request**: Push your changes to your fork and open a pull request against the main HTTParser repository.
+5. **Submit a Pull Request**: Push your changes to your fork and open a pull request against the main repository.

 ## Reporting Issues